Filing

 The state court system has developed specific forms that must be used when submitting PPII to the court.
 These forms are, MC 97 (Protected Personal Identifying Information) and MC 97a (Addendum to Protected Personal Identifying Information).

-Due to the amendments of MCR 1.109 and 8.119 relating to PPII, images of court documents filed up through March 31, 2022 are no longer available to view online on our website via Case Access.
-Any public filed on or after April 1, 2022 is available to view online.
+Due to the amendments of MCR 1.109 and 8.119 relating to PPII, images of court documents filed up through March 31, 2022 are not available to view online on our website via Case Access.
+Any public document filed on or after April 1, 2022 is available to view online.
 See our Copy Request instructions here for more information on how to obtain copies of documents dated prior to April 1, 2022.
+You may choose to come onsite to see images of public documents in the file, including public documents filed prior to April 1, 2022.

 *For all Filers, Including Attorneys/GALs/Court-Appointed Counsel: Do not include protected personal identifying information on documents that you file with the court except through either MC97 or MC97a.
 You are responsible for redacting any PPII in documents you submit to the court or take other protective measures.
 SCAO forms have been updated to remove fields for PPII and to require that the information instead to be listed on a second separate form, either mc97 or mc97a.
 For more information, please go to SCAO’s website here: Protecting Personal Identifying Information (michigan.gov)